luiscoco/Microsoft_Orleans_dotNet8_WebAPI_Blazor_Server_Client/README.md

 Instead of directly deserializing the JSON response into a HelloModel object using GetFromJsonAsync, the method uses GetStringAsync to fetch the response as a string

-**Response Handling**: Upon receiving the response, the method instantiates a HelloModel object and sets its Message property to the response string
+**Response Handling**: Upon receiving the response, the method instantiates a HelloModel object and sets its Message property to the response string.
 This object is then returned to the caller

-**HelloModel Class**: Although not defined in the provided code snippet, it's apparent that HelloModel is a model class with at least one property named Message
+**HelloModel Class**: Although not defined in the provided code snippet, it's apparent that HelloModel is a model class with at least one property named Message.
 This class is used to encapsulate the data returned by the hello service

 This service could be used in a Blazor application to dynamically fetch and display a greeting message based on user input or other logic, showcasing an example of client-server communication in a modern web application using Blazor and potentially Orleans for distributed systems